-When I decided to take a trip to Japan, my knowledge of this country was limited as it could have been at all.
+When I decided to take a trip to Japan, my knowledge of this country was limited.
 Neither I had time for any preparation.
-As the trip was organised by two colleagues of mine, the one of which was graduate in Japanese culture, I fully relied on them.
+As the trip was organized by two colleagues of mine, one of which was a graduate in Japanese culture, I entirely relied on them.
 Only after coming back home, having in mind the observations and hundreds of photos I made in Japan, I started to dig the internet on additional information.
-Today, a bit longer than a year after we came back, with more than twenty posts on Japan, including a longer summary on shrines and temples (>>>) I finally got to the memories and pictures from Koyasan.
-While on spot, I knew only we are on some kind of a sanctuary mountain and came there to spend a night in a temple.
+Today, a bit longer than a year after we came back, with more than twenty posts on Japan, including a more extended summary on shrines and temples >>>) I finally got to the memories and pictures from Koyasan.
+While on the spot, I knew only we are on some kind of a sanctuary mountain and came there to spend a night in a temple.

-Koyasan, otherwise called Mount Koya, it is the main seat of Shingon sect, one of the most important Buddhist sects in Japan.
+Koyasan, otherwise called Mount Koya, is the main seat of the Shingon sect, one of the most important Buddhist sects in Japan.
 The place is visited by both Japanese pilgrims and foreign tourists, who usually stay there overnight to experience a Buddhist temple lodging (called shukubo in Japanese).
 Besides some sightseeing in the Mount Koya temple complex and the surrounding town, the other obligatory stop is the Okunoin temple and the Okunoin cemetery.

-On the way to the mausoleum we crossed some newer parts of the cemetery with tombs often decorated with names of famous Japanese corporations.
-Because of the language barrier I did not understand whether this was tombs of people important to those companies or the tombs played some other role.
+On the way to the mausoleum, we crossed some newer parts of the cemetery with tombs often decorated with names of famous Japanese corporations.
+Because of the language barrier, I did not understand whether this was tombs of people important to those companies or the tombs played some other role.
 Maybe the companies simply sponsored the graves.
-Still, from the European perspective it was a bit unusual.
+Still, from the European perspective, it was a bit unusual.